 One of your first questions should be whether the home you're interested in is within a deed-restricted community, as is quite common in Florida.
 If so, you'll need to learn not only about the property itself, but the restrictions, requirements and obligations applicable to the community as a whole—contained in "governing documents" including the declaration, articles of incorporation, bylaws, and rules and regulations.

 As a homeowner in a deed-restricted community, you might face restrictions on everything from keeping pets to renting out your property.
 You will likely need to pay periodic (usually monthly) dues and possibly special assessments.

 You'll also want to know what the community association takes care of (such as landscaping and stormwater runoff systems, which they might be required by state law to handle), and what you will be personally responsible for (perhaps walls you share with neighbors, or air conditioners on the roof of the building).

 Do not rely on your sellers, real estate agents, or other non-attorney third parties to explain the restrictions and obligations contained in these documents.
 Find an attorney experienced in the area of community association law.

 The attorney can help you obtain the current governing documents in a timely fashion and review them before you sign the purchase contract.
 For more information, see these articles on Buying a New Home or One in a Development.

 Florida has an unusual amount of coastal land, and has passed various laws regarding its use.
 If you are buying oceanfront property, you'll want to look into these laws, which range from prohibitions on harvesting natural vegetation such as sea oats and sea grapes (Fla.
 Stat. §161.242) to a law against interfering with manatees and sea turtles, especially during nesting season.
 (Fla.
 Stat. § 379.2431.)

 Before buying a home, you'll want to know whether you can afford the property taxes.
 Don't rely on the amount of property taxes your seller currently pays in estimating what you'll pay.
-Also, make sure you're getting all the Florida property tax breaks, which include exemptions for veterans, low-income seniors, disabled person, and more.
+Also, check into whether you might be eligible for any Florida property tax breaks, which include exemptions for veterans, low-income seniors, disabled person, and more.